shakee93/node-reel/README.md

 ```

 ### Monitor the Scheduled Executions
-If you want to keep an on every execution and make sure they succeed or fail, or even if they execute at all, or make a report of each, you can:
+If you want to keep an eye on every execution and make sure they succeed or fail, or even if they execute at all, or make a report of each, you can:

 ```javascript
 reel().command('npm run clean_trash', (error) => {